EasyNetDev/Saitek-FIP/README.md

   c.
 Reads initialization done from device by reading data from Endpoint 0x81.
   d.
 Device must reply on Endpoint 0x81: 00000000000000000000000001000000000000000000000a0000000000000000000000000000000200000000
   e.
 DirectOutputService.exe is sending to device on endpoint 0x02 image receiving: 0000000000000001000384000000000000000000000000060000000000000000000000000000000000000000
   d.
 DirectOutputService.exe is sending a BMP RGB 8bit image to device in chunks of 512 bytes.
-The BMP image is just the RAW image without header.
+The BMP image is just the BMP image without header.

 3. DLL has these functions defined:
 ```